adaptive-testers/aztec-assess/README.md

 ## 🚧 Project Status

 **Currently in Development** - We are actively working on this project.
-The authentication system is nearly complete, and we're preparing to implement the core features including student/instructor dashboards, course management, and quiz creation.
+The basic authentication system is complete with user registration and login.
+Docker support has been added for consistent development environments.
+Core features including student/instructor dashboards, course management, and quiz creation are in development.

 ## ✨ Features

-### 🔐 Authentication (In Progress)
+### 🔐 Authentication
 - **Multi-role Support**: Admin, Instructor, and Student roles
 - **Email-based Authentication**: Secure login with email verification
-- **JWT Token Management**: Stateless authentication with refresh tokens
+- **JWT Token Management**: Stateless authentication with refresh tokens stored in HTTP-only cookies
+- **Auto Token Refresh**: Automatic token refresh for seamless user experience
 - **OAuth Integration**: Google and Microsoft authentication (planned)

 ### 🎯 Planned Core Features